Outfit Ideas for Inverted Triangle Body

 Core Styling Goals

-- Break up shoulder width with deeper or asymmetric necklines.
+- Break up shoulder width: Use V-neck, scoop, or asymmetric necklines.

-- Add volume on the bottom: wide legs, pleats, ruffles, A-line.
+- Add volume on the bottom: Wide legs, pleats, ruffles, or A-line skirts.

-- Use color and print on skirts and pants to draw the eye downward.
+- Use color and print: Apply these to skirts and pants to draw the eye down.

 What to Wear (and Why)